sl1mshady-cs/cssv34-client/README.md

 ---

+Currently, stable support is only available for Windows.<br>
+Android, Linux, other platforms coming soon.

 # How to Build?

-Windows (with Visual Studio):
+Windows:
 - Run configure_cstrike_release.bat or configure_cstrike_debug.bat
 - If you want target 32 bit, add `-4` or `--32bits` at the end
 - OPTIONAL: Run create_visualstudio_solution.bat to create the visual studio solution
 - Run build_projects.bat
 - Output files will be copied to `./__build__`

-Android, Linux, other platforms coming soon.

 ---